We all have things we want to keep private.

 Here, the rule of thumb is to consider approving the permissions to an app company/ provider to hold this information.

-If there is anything that makes you uncomfortable, you can deny access either instantly or through the app’s settings.
+If anything makes you uncomfortable, you can deny access instantly or through the app's settings.

-This has been a crime before the dawn of the internet, but the latest technology has opened up new avenues for thieves and con artists.
+This has been a crime before the dawn of the internet.
+Still, the latest technology has opened new avenues for thieves and con artists.

-Identity Theft online occurs when some get access to your personal information and commits fraud.
+Identity Theft online occurs when someone gets access to your personal information and commits fraud.

 This information could include your driving license, banking details, tax numbers, or anything else that may be required to impersonate you online.

-In the event of identity theft, there is a chance that your crucial information might end up on the dark web for sale.
+In the event of identity theft, your crucial information might be on the dark web for sale.

 --Your information could be sourced in the following ways:

-In this method, criminals try to pose as reputable contacts such as banks and financial institutions to trick victims into submitting sensitive personal information or opening malicious attachments.
+Phishing methods include criminals posing as reputable contacts, such as banks and financial institutions, to trick victims into submitting sensitive personal information or opening malicious attachments.

-Malicious software, or simply, malware can access your computer’s operating system (OS).
+Malicious software or malware can access your computer's operating system (OS).

 Here, your information is hijacked using a virus without your knowledge, and most times, it is done through fake sites.